 In each member country children aged 9 to 16 and their parents were interviewed to receive accurate, suitable for cross-cultural comparison quantitative data related to use of the Internet in Europe.

 The survey is Russia was conducted basing on general methods developed within scopes of EU Kids Online II project.
 Questions covered different problem areas: Internet literacy of children and their parents, their awareness of online risks and ways to protect against them, their personal experience of security in the Internet, problems of forming identity in cyberspace.
-For the purposes of the Russian project, survey methods were translated, culturally adapted and validated by employees of the Fund Internet Development and the Psychology Department of Lomonosov Moscow State University.
+For the purposes of the Russian project, survey methods were translated, culturally adapted and validated by employees of the Foundation for Internet Development and the Psychology Department of Lomonosov Moscow State University.

 Survey sample included 1025 children aged 9 to 16 and their 1025 parents.
 The survey covered 11 Russian regions: Zabaykalie Territory, Kemerovo, Kirov regions, Moscow, Moscow region, Republic of Dagestan, Komi Republic, Rostov region, Saint Petersburg, Saratov, and Chelyabinsk regions.